Here are just a few ways you can help today:

 You can help make that difference today with your donation.
 Every dollar you invest can be turned into $19 worth of supplies for local students in need.

-Formerly known as the Teachers’ Annex, this Operation: Kid Equip program provides educators with supplemental school supplies to give to students who need them in the classroom, or at home to complete homework assignments.
+This Operation: Kid Equip program provides educators with supplemental school supplies to give to students who need them in the classroom, or to complete homework assignments.

 This program provides free books for all Michigan kids.
 There are no income requirements to receive free books.
 The only cost is shipping and a small handling fee.